WATER QUALITY PLAYBOOK

 OUR WAY OF LIFE

-The Sarasota region is well known for its alluring waters and the charismatic fish and wildlife they support.
-Special status has been conferred on many of its water bodies, including the Wild and Scenic Myakka River and the Sarasota Bay Estuarine System, designated an Outstanding Florida Water and an Estuary of National Significance.
-Sarasota County’s economy and reputation depends on its steadfast commitment to protect and restore its waters.
-Recreation, tourism, fishing, and real estate all depend on healthy waters.
-Tax revenues from these activities fund the infrastructure, roads, schools, parks, beaches, and social services that underpin the high quality of life that Sarasotans value and enjoy.
+The Sarasota region is renowned for its spectacular waters and the vibrant fish and wildlife they support.
+From the Wild and Scenic Myakka River to the Sarasota Bay Estuarine System—an Outstanding Florida Water and Estuary of National Significance—our waterways are vital to the region’s economy, culture, and quality of life.
+Recreation, tourism, fishing, and real estate all depend on healthy waters, fueling the tax revenues that support our infrastructure, parks, schools, and community services.

 INTRODUCTION